ridiculous/duck_puncher/README.md

 # config/initializers/duck_puncher.rb
 DuckPuncher.punch_all!                   #=> punches all the ducks forever DuckPuncher.punch! :Hash, :Object        #=> only punches the Hash and Object ducks DuckPuncher.punch! :Object, only: :punch #=> only opens a can of whoop ass!
-Define just one method to rule them all
+Define one method to rule them all
 ```

 Create a new class of your favorite duck pre-punched: